 Complaints process for international students

 We want your time here at The Learning Connexion to be enjoyable, however, when things do not go as well as we may like, here are some ideas about what you can do.

-If you have a legitimate complaint or problem, first talk to your tutors.
-If this does not solve the problem, then speak to the International Student Advisor and the Senior Executive at the Learning Connexion.
+If you have a complaint or problem, first talk to your tutors.
+If this does not solve the problem, then speak to the International Student Advisor and/or member of the Strategy team at The Learning Connexion.